 Debunked: For years, training has been viewed as a “supporting” function and, as such, a cost center.
 Traditionally, it has also been very difficult for L&D to quantify the results of soft skills—such as decision-making or customer service—in terms of dollars and cents.
 So L&D focused on the results it could quantify, such as number of courses completed, average test scores, and survey feedback.
 But the problem is that this data doesn’t showcase how learning impacts the business.

 Organizations need to know that training has a direct, measurable impact on the bottom line: L&D leaders must generate the right data for decision-making in their own organizations, as well as for other lines of business.
 And today, new business practices and learning technologies make it much easier to do just that.
-Check out what Bersin by Deloitte has to say about measuring the impact of learning.
+Check out data from real organizations that clearly shows it is possible to tie business results directly back to their training programs.

 Myth 5: Employees will never voluntarily participate in training.

-Debunked: Training has always been seen as something to be endured, but not enjoyed.
-But by using effective gamification techniques and microlearning, organizations are finding that employees of all ages, and from all areas of the business, are engaging in learning because they want to.
-Crowe MacKay enjoys 87% voluntary participation and knowledge retention of up to 90%.
-Pep Boys has garnered 95% participation resulting in 55% reduction in retail shrink.
+Debunked: Training has always been seen as something to be endured rather than enjoyed.
+But by using effective gamification techniques, making it easy to complete right in the flow of work and putting knowledge at employees’ fingertips, organizations are finding that employees of all ages, and from all areas of the business, are engaging in learning because they want to—not because they have to.

 Debunked: Research has proven that people forget most of what they learn within 30 days of learning it.
-So unless you can guarantee that your learners will immediately—and over a sustained period—apply what they’re learning, you need to find ways to reinforce learning to ensure the value of your training.
+So unless you can guarantee that your learners will immediately and apply what they’re learning over a sustained period, you need to find ways to reinforce learning to ensure the value of your training.

 Truth: Employee learning is rapidly changing and it can be confusing to separate truth from myth.
 But don’t be fooled by old thinking.
 What we once held as truths must be challenged, and new methods of learning must be investigated and embraced to keep organizations moving forward.